skwee357/jiko/README.md

 Tags can be added using the `tags: ["TagA", "TagB"]` frontmatter attribute

 ## Supported Shortcodes
-There are two supported shortcodes: `email-link` and `social-link`.
+There is one supported shortcode: `social-link`.

 ### social-link
 `social-link` gives you the ability to insert link to your social profiles.
 In order to define links to your social platforms, add the following to your `config.toml`: